danzek/gadhash/README.md

 :warning: Enter only the domain (without the protocol, e.g., "`http://`") so that the domain hash will be calculated correctly.
 A hash value of 0 indicates an error.

-This is a C++ CLI of [the Windows GUI C# version I wrote previously](https://github.com/danzek/google-analytics-domain-hash-calculator).
+:warning: This uses `std::string` and assumes UTF-8 (POSIX)&mdash;I made no attempt to deal with wide characters (neither `std::wstring` nor `wchar_t`) nor alternate line endings (CR, i.e. `\r`) to support Windows. **I only intended for this to work on Linux.** That said, feel free to fork this code and make it support whatever you want it to!

-This uses `std::string` and assumes UTF-8 (POSIX)&mdash;I made no attempt to deal with wide characters (neither `std::wstring` nor `wchar_t`) to support Windows.
-I only intend for this to work on Linux.
+This is a C++ CLI related to [the Windows GUI C# version I wrote previously](https://github.com/danzek/google-analytics-domain-hash-calculator).

 Usage
 -----